Will I Qualify for a mortgage?

 - Second time buyers 20% of the purchase price

-- Some lenders are comfortable to have the deposit requirement provided by way of a gift, but as a general rule lenders preference is to see a steady savings pattern contributing to a reasonable share of the deposit.
+- Some lenders are comfortable to have the deposit requirement provided by way of a gift, but as a general rule lenders preference is to see a steady savings pattern contributing to 5% of the purchase price - some tolerance for larger gifts is evident with long rental history

 3. Can you afford the repayments?